Mal Condon Programs

 10 am-12 pm

 This program will take place rain or shine.
-In good weather, much of it will take place outdoors in the gardens.
-In the event of inclement weather, the program will be held fully indoors inside the Heald Center at the J.K.
+The program will be held fully indoors inside the Heald Center at the J.K.
 Lilly III Automobile Gallery.
-In any weather situation, we will meet and conclude our session indoors.

 Program Registration Fee: $30 Members, $40 Non-Members